BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - Down from here, you'll eventually find the train station where we can return to Reborn City.
 Hidden on the station is *Red-Hots*.
 - Straight west from the station is a *Blue Shard*.
 - Down and left from here you'll see a tall pillar.
 Northwest of it, you can get a hidden *Common Candy* in a dead tree.
-- North and slightly west of the pile of Poke Balls in the south desert, you'll find a hidden *X Speed*.
+- North and slightly west of the pile of Poké Balls in the south desert, you'll find a hidden *X Speed*.
 - Hugging the right side of the desert and going up, you'll see a small hill and a few patches of green.
 One contains a hidden *Great Ball*.
 - On the east side of the map, southeast of the Sugiline Cave, you'll find a hidden *Purple Shard* in a desert rose flower.
 You'll know you're close when you see a bunch of desert rose trees.
 - Straight west and slightly up from the previous item, you can find a hidden *Tiny Mushroom* between some palm trees.